 - Satisfactory scores in English and Algebra I by taking placement tests at WCC or equivalent college course work; - One unit each of high school chemistry and high school biology with a "C" grade or better.
-If you do not meet the high school prerequisites, you may gain proficiency through the college's developmental courses; - Score at or above the 45th percentile rank on the ATI TEAS test, as mandated by the VCCS.
+If you do not meet the high school prerequisites, you may gain proficiency through the college's developmental courses.
+The high school requirements may be waived if Biology 141 and 142 (Anatomy and Physiology I and II) are completed with a grade of "C" or better; - Score at or above the 45th percentile rank on the ATI/TEAS or HOBET test, as mandated by the VCCS.
 Equivalent scores for the HESI, NET, or NLN nursing preadmission tests will be considered if taken within three years.
-Students have three opportunities to obtain a satisfactory score and must wait 90 days before retesting; - A 2.5 average for high school courses or a 2.5 cumulative average for all college coursework.
-Curricular GPA may be considered if the cumulative GPA is less than 2.5

-If the student has completed a minimum of 12 college credits that are included in calculating the college GPA (non-developmental courses), the 2.5 high school GPA requirement will be waived.
+Students have three opportunities to obtain a satisfactory score and must wait 90 days before retesting; - A 2.5 average for high school courses or a 2.5 cumulative average for all college coursework. \\Curricular GPA may be considered if the cumulative GPA is less than 2.5 \\If the student has completed a minimum of 12 college credits that are included in calculating the college GPA (non-developmental courses), the 2.5 high school GPA requirement will be waived.